Skip to main content

 Geology

-The blanket bog has developed over approximately 4,000 years on the metamorphic and igneous rocks of the Erris peninsula.
-Peat depths reach 3 to 5 meters on the hill slopes and valleys where the blanket has accumulated on the impermeable bedrock surface.
+The blanket bog has developed over approximately 4,000 years on the metamorphic and igneous rocks of the Erris area.
+Peat depths reach 3 to 5 metres on the hill slopes and valleys where the blanket has accumulated on the impermeable bedrock surface.
 The underlying rocks are predominantly Dalradian schists and quartzites.
 The bog's formation was facilitated by the extremely high rainfall, low evaporation, and poor drainage creating consistently waterlogged conditions that prevent organic matter decomposition.

 Climate And Weather

-The reserve experiences one of the most extreme oceanic climates in Europe, with annual rainfall exceeding 1,800 millimeters falling on over 270 days per year.
+The reserve experiences one of the most extreme oceanic climates in Europe, with annual rainfall exceeding 1,800 millimetres falling on over 270 days per year.
 Average temperatures range from 6 degrees in winter to 14 degrees in summer, with frost rare at this coastal location.
 Persistent cloud cover, high humidity, and frequent mist maintain the waterlogged conditions essential for continued peat accumulation.
 Strong westerly winds batter the exposed bog surface, particularly during winter storms.

 Human History

-The Erris peninsula has been sparsely inhabited for thousands of years, with the poor acid soils and extreme rainfall limiting agricultural potential.
+The Erris area has been sparsely inhabited for thousands of years, with the poor acid soils and extreme rainfall limiting agricultural potential.
 Traditional communities utilized the bog for domestic turf cutting and low-intensity grazing.
 The area suffered severely during the Great Famine of the 1840s, with significant population decline.
 The surviving population maintained subsistence farming and peat cutting on the surrounding bogs while the more remote areas remained relatively undisturbed.

 Park History